myzhang93/steelwebsite/app/customized-parts/Kitchen Equipment.md

 - Minimalist designs with seamless, invisible joints.
 - Increased use of 316L in home kitchens.

 Stainless steel continues to dominate kitchen equipment due to its unmatched combination of hygiene, durability, and design flexibility.
 From high-volume commercial kitchens to luxury residential spaces, it remains the material that delivers performance and longevity.
+Available in various forms including [stainless steel coils](/products/stainless-steel-coil) for custom fabrication.